Jamessshhh/ATMsystem/README.md

 A simple ATM system project for managing user transactions securely.

 ## Features
-✅ Secure login with username and PIN authentication
-✅ Check account balance
+-✅ Secure login with username and PIN authentication -✅ Check account balance
-✅ Deposit and withdraw money
+-✅ Deposit and withdraw money
-✅ Transfer funds between users
+-✅ Transfer funds between users
-✅ Change PIN securely
+-✅ Change PIN securely
-✅ View transaction history
+-✅ View transaction history
-✅ Masked PIN input for security
+-✅ Masked PIN input for security

 ## Installation

 ### **Prerequisites**
 Ensure you have the following installed:
--GCC Compiler (for compiling C programs)
+-GCC Compiler (for compiling C programs).
--Linux/macOS (for best compatibility, but can be adapted for Windows)
+-Linux/macOS (for best compatibility, but can be adapted for Windows).

 ### **Steps to Install**
 1. **Clone the repository**: